 Explore ways to reconnect with your husband/wife spiritually.
 You could start by discussing your beliefs together.
 Talk about religion, how you like to worship, and which spiritual sayings you stick to.
 You can also explore a religious text together and discuss the life lessons it contains.
 Visit holy places together.

 Though sex is a key factor in any marriage, physical touch doesn’t always mean having sex.
 Physical touch could be something as simple as holding hands, lying in bed and talking about life, or giving each other a soothing body or head massage.
 You can also play games in the bedroom, extend the time of foreplay, have quickies somewhere other than your bed like your kitchen table), or plan nights out at a luxurious hotel to keep the spark going.

 23. Reminisce together

-If you want to reconnect with your spouse, a simple way to do it is to sit together and reminisce.
+If you want to reconnect with your spouse, a simple way to do this is to sit together and reminisce.
 Think of all the good times you had or remember the funny moments and laugh together.
-You can also look through your old photographs or watch old videos to help you recollect finer details.
+You can also look through old photographs or watch old videos to help you recollect finer details.
 When you think of all the positive things in the past, it will motivate you to make more positive and enduring memories together.

 There are multiple answers on how to reconnect with your spouse.
 It’s your decision to choose the ways that best suit your marriage.
 Start with small things and then take things forward if your spouse shows interest.
 Once you succeed in reconnecting with your spouse, make sure you focus on family relationships too.